DavidAntliff/PythonPackaging/README.md

 ## Update October 2020

-While revisiting this repository I found that `--process-dependency-links` is no longer working with 20.2.3.
+While revisiting this repository I found that `--process-dependency-links` is no longer working with `pip` 20.2.3.
 I'm not sure which version of pip last supported this - possibly 18.1.

 Apparently the correct practice now is to remove the `dependency_links=` section from `setup.py` and instead use the [PEP 508](https://www.python.org/dev/peps/pep-0508/) URLs instead: